-Every child's progress is measured throughout the year in reading, writing, science and spoken language.
-If we have any concerns about the progress your child is making, your child's class teacher will talk to you about whether you have any concerns and will discuss things that can be done to help.
+Every child's progress is measured throughout the year in reading, writing, maths, science and spoken language.
+If we have any concerns about the progress your child is making, your child's class teacher will talk to you about this and will discuss things that can be done to help.